PiWebswiss/CS50-Project/README.md

 2. **Using the OCR Space API**: This is a cloud-based OCR service that processes the image and returns the text with very good accuracy.

 I use cookies to identify users and show them the predicted text they have generated.
-Users can copy the predicted text for up to two days; after that, the user cookie is changed, and the data is removed from the database using a scheduler that runs every hour.
+Users can copy the predicted text for up to two days, after that, the user cookie is changed, and the data is removed from the database using a scheduler that runs every hour.
 This is done to clean up expired data and avoid keeping data for too long.

 #### Configure
 The `ocr_env.yaml` file contains a list of all packages and dependencies.